 The Standing Rock protest movement has captured the hearts and minds of individuals across the world, and today, a critical turn of events occurred.

-The Dakota Access Pipeline Project, a proposed 1,172 mile pipeline that would cross through four states and bring crude oil to new markets across the nation in a more efficient way than past strategies of trucks and trains, was projected to be inserted in part under the Missouri River, sparking massive uproar of the neighboring Native American Sioux tribe, for common water supply in everyday life.
+The Dakota Access Pipeline Project, a proposed 1,172 mile pipeline that would cross through four states and bring crude oil to new markets more efficiently, was projected to be inserted in part under the Missouri River, sparking massive uproar of the neighboring Native American Sioux tribe who rely on the river as a water supply.

-"Although we have had continuing discussion and exchanges of new information with the Standing Rock Sioux and Dakota Access, it's clear that there's more work to do," Darcy said in her statement.
+"Although we have had continuing discussion and exchanges of new information with the Standing Rock Sioux and Dakota Access, it's clear that there's more work to do," Darcy said.
 "The best way to complete that work responsibly and expeditiously is to explore alternate routes for the pipeline crossing."

 Darcy plans to accomplish this further insight into the territory in question by conducting an up-to-date environmental impact survey, as well as seeking much public input and analysis.